-Ellis Ludwig-Leone is a composer and songwriter active in New York City.
+Ellis Ludwig-Leone is a 28-year old composer and songwriter active in New York City.

-In addition to his work with San Fermin, Ludwig-Leone has written for a wide variety of ensembles and soloists, including ACME, Alabama Symphony Orchestra, Brooklyn Youth Chorus, Colorado Music Festival Orchestra, Decoda, Fifth House Ensemble, Hotel Elefant, Indianapolis Symphony Orchestra, JACK Quartet, NOW Ensemble, Metropolis Ensemble, Roomful of Teeth, wild Up, and harpist Lavinia Meijer.
+In addition to his work with San Fermin, Ludwig-Leone has written for a wide variety of ensembles and soloists, including including ACME, Alabama Symphony Orchestra, Brooklyn Youth Chorus, The Crossing, Decoda, Fifth House Ensemble, Indianapolis Symphony Orchestra, International Contemporary Ensemble, JACK Quartet, Manhattan Choral Ensemble, NOW Ensemble, yarn/wire, harpist Lavinia Meijer, and pianist Simone Dinnerstein.
 He was named the 2015 Composer-In-Residence for the Alabama Symphony Orchestra, and is a recipient of residencies from The MacDowell Colony, Banff Centre for the Arts, and the Við Djúpið music festival in Iceland.

 Upon graduating from Yale University in 2011, Ludwig-Leone worked as a musical assistant for the composer Nico Muhly.
 Born in Rhode Island and raised in rural Massachusetts, he currently lives in Prospect Heights, Brooklyn.